8 min read

 FOOD AND WATER

-Food – ready to eat, (high calorie energy bars such as Clif bars, Powerbars, PROBAR, etc...
-Trail mix, beefy jerky or other similar snacks that are easy to eat and doesn’t require cooking.
+Food – ready to eat, (high-calorie energy bars such as Clif bars, Powerbars, PROBAR, etc...
+Trail mix, beefy jerky or other similar snacks that are easy to eat and don’t require cooking.
 I would carry at a minimum 3600 calories.

 You should also have a water bottle and a water purifier.
 I would keep at least a pint of water in your car and an empty metal water bottle for gathering water.